mui/material-ui/docs/src/pages/components/drawers/drawers-fr.md

 {{"demo": "pages/components/drawers/SwipeableTemporaryDrawer.js"}}

-We are using the following set of properties on this documentation website for optimal usability of the component:
+The following properties are used in this documentation website for optimal usability of the component:

 - iOS is hosted on high-end devices.
-We can enable the backdrop transition without dropping frames.
+The backdrop transition can be enabled without dropping frames.
 The performance will be good enough.
-- iOS has a "swipe to go back" feature that mess with the discovery feature.
-We have to disable it.
+- iOS has a "swipe to go back" feature that interferes with the discovery feature, so discovery has to be disabled.

 ```jsx
 const iOS = process.browser && /iPad|iPhone|iPod/.test(navigator.userAgent);